EXPLAINER: Chauvin defense argues he acted reasonably

 WHAT’S THE DEFENSE POSITION?

-Defense attorney Eric Nelson used his closing argument Monday to focus juror’s attention on another portion of those instructions, directing jurors to decide whether Chauvin acted reasonably “in light of the totality of the facts and circumstances.”
+Defense attorney Eric Nelson used his closing argument Monday to focus jurors’ attention on another portion of those instructions, directing jurors to decide whether Chauvin acted reasonably “in light of the totality of the facts and circumstances.”

 Nelson said jurors have to consider all the information Chauvin had from dispatchers, his arrival as two officers struggled to push Floyd into a patrol car and the increasingly upset people standing nearby and loudly pleading with them to get off the Black man.